 College football championships

-January is the end of college football season in the United States, culminating in the big NCAA college football national championship taking place on January 10 in 2022.
+January is the end of college football season in the United States, culminating in the big NCAA college football national championship — which takes place on January 9 in 2023.

-If you own a sports bar, café, restaurant or are in any way involved with sports, connect with your audience to celebrate the big game, whether it’s by communicating the teams you’re supporting, or hosting watch parties or other related events.
+If you own a sports bar, café, restaurant or are in any way involved with sports, connect with your audience to celebrate the big game.
+This could involve:

-The third Monday of each year (the January 17 this coming year) is Martin Luther King, Jr. Day, taking place a few days after his birth on January 15.
-The day honors King, the champion of nonviolent activism in the civil rights movement in the United States that protested racial discrimination in federal and state law of the 1960s, before his assassination in 1968.
+The third Monday of each year (January 16 this coming year) is Martin Luther King Jr. Day, taking place a day after his birth on January 15th.
+The day honors King, the U.S. champion of nonviolent activism in the civil rights movement, who protested racial discrimination in federal and state law of the 1960s — before his assassination in 1968.